ismaeltovar/portfolio-site-discontinued2022/_posts/2021-08-05-how-to-make-a-virtual-machine-with-virtual-box.md

 ## Step 3: Download the ISO file for the operating system you would like to download and attach it to your virtual machine

 In order to continue, you will need to find and download the appropriate ISO and attach it to your virtual machine.
 The ISO file you download will depend on the operating system you would like to install.
 So if you would like to install Windows 10 on your virtual machine, then you would need to download the appropriate Windows ISO file from Microsoft's website.
 Please remember to be careful when downloading ISO files, as you don't want to use a pirated or compromised file.
 Make sure you are downloading the file from the correct site and make sure to check the file's integrity before you use it.
-If you don't know how to check a file's integrity, <a href="https://linuxconfig.org/how-to-verify-the-integrity-of-a-linux-distribution-iso-image/" target="_blank">here is a useful resource that could help</a>.
+If you don't know how to check a file's integrity, [here is a useful resource that could help](https://linuxconfig.org/how-to-verify-the-integrity-of-a-linux-distribution-iso-image/).

 Once you downloaded the ISO file and checked it's integrity, you need to attach the file to your virtual machine's storage device.
 To do that, you will need to click on the "Settings" button next to the "New" button you clicked earlier.